datafilter/HalfKey/readme.md

 I want something like a hardware authentication device, but that isn't a physical thing you can lose.
 Something like 2-factor authentication, for important accounts that don't support any/strong 2FA.

-I know its generally a bad idea to roll-your-own security algorithms/procedures.
-Maybe there is a recommended approach to get around this problem that I'm not aware of, and someone will recommend that here!
+It's usually a bad idea to roll-your-own security algorithms/procedures.
+Maybe there is a recommended approach to get around this problem that I'm not aware of, and someone will share it!
+If I find a standard or simpler solution than the approach described here, I'll add a description & reference to it here.

-I may have found a simpler solution to this already, but I'm still thinking it over.
-I'm sharing/doing this project to have something specific I find useful to implement in multiple different ways.

 # Web app

+How to use the PWA is [explained here](usage.md)

 Stable version, updated as needed:
 [halfkey.datafilter.app](https://halfkey.datafilter.app)